Knowing and Understanding

 In view of all this, all references to the impossibility of trisection should be interpreted as referring to impossibility using only the constructions specified in Euclid's Elements. http://www.gutenberg.org/ebooks/21076

-I suspect that if Kant had known about the possibility of extending Euclidean geometry with the neusis construction and the demonstration that it can be used to trisect an arbitrary angle, he might have used those two facts as examples of synthetic apriori (non-empirical) knowledge of necessary truths.
+We cannot know what Kant would have said if he had learnt about the possibility of extending Euclidean geometry with the neusis construction and the demonstration that it can be used to trisect an arbitrary angle: he might have used those two facts as examples of synthetic apriori (non-empirical) knowledge of necessary truths about geometry.

 Menzel, Christopher, "Possible Worlds", The Stanford Encyclopedia of Philosophy (Spring 2016 Edition), Edward N. Zalta (ed.)Occasional allusions to the notion of possible world occur in this thesis, written in 1962, e.g. in Section 2.C.6.